-And the best way to start is by understanding that investing in a good book cover design, and knowing what makes a good one.
+And the best way to start is by understanding that investing in a goodbook cover design, and knowing what makes a good one.
 Knowing the basics is still really important even if you plan on hiring a professional cover designer.

 And why should you even listen to me?
 Well, I have a bachelor’s degree in marketing.
 And trust me, I learned nothing at school.

 After my bachelors, I spent nearly ten years convincing myself and the world that I am an artist.